 Even though we are not under the Old Testament law in a strict sense because we have died to the law (Rom.
 7:6), we are under a New Testament law to love God and love our neighbors.
 When we do both of these, we will "accidentally" fulfill the law.
-In other words, to love God means that we will properly show respect, worship, and honor to Him.
-Likewise, if we love our neighbors as Jesus commands us to, then we won't lie, steal, or covet anything of our neighbors.
-So, in that sense we are under the obligation to keep the law--only it's the law of love.
+In other words, to love God means that we will properly show respect, worship, and honor to him.
+Likewise, if we love our neighbors as Jesus commands us to, then we won't lie, or steal, or covet anything of our neighbors'.
+So, in that sense we are under the obligation to keep the law; only it's the law of love.

 Since this is the case, we are not free to go out and sin because to do so would be to violate the commandment that Christ gave us to love God and to love our neighbors.
 So no, we Christians aren't free to go sin.
 We are freed from the constraints of the law, but we are obligated to love.